Tina Turner: Mainstream success: 1966–1976

 Impressed by the duo's performance on The Big T.N.T.
-Show, Phil Spector was eager to produce Tina Turner.
-Working out a deal with Ike & Tina Turner's manager Bob Krasnow, who was also head of Loma, Spector offered $20,000 for creative control over the sessions to produce Turner and have Ike & Tina Turner released from their contract with Loma.
+Show, Spector was eager to produce Tina Turner.
+Working out a deal with Krasnow, who was her manager and head of Loma, Spector offered $20,000 for creative control over the sessions to produce Turner and have Ike & Tina Turner released from their recording contract.
 They signed to Spector's Philles label in April 1966 after Tina Turner had already recorded with him.
 Their first single on his label, "River Deep – Mountain High", was released in May 1966.
 Spector considered that record, with Turner's maximum energy over the "Wall of Sound", to be his best work.
-It was successful overseas, reaching No. 3 on the UK Singles Chart and No. 1 on Los 40 Principales in Spain, but it failed to go any higher than No. 88 on the Billboard Hot 100.
+It was successful overseas, reaching number 3 on the UK Singles Chart and number 1 on Los 40 Principales in Spain, but it failed to go any higher than number 88 on the Billboard Hot 100.
 The impact of the record gave Ike & Tina Turner an opening spot on the Rolling Stones UK tour in the fall of 1966.
-In November 1967, Turner became the first female artist and the first black artist to appear on the cover of Rolling Stone magazine.
+In November 1967, Tina Turner became the first female artist and the first black artist to appear on the cover of Rolling Stone magazine.

 The duo signed with Blue Thumb Records in 1968, releasing the album Outta Season in 1969.
 The album produced their charted cover of Otis Redding's "I've Been Loving You Too Long".
 Later that year they released The Hunter album.
 The title track, Albert King's "The Hunter", earned Turner a Grammy nomination for Best Female R&B Vocal Performance.
 The success of the albums led to the revue headlining in Las Vegas, where their shows were attended by a variety of celebrities including Sly Stone, Janis Joplin, Cher, James Brown, Ray Charles, Elton John, and Elvis Presley.
 Sammy Davis Jr. was particularly fond of Turner, and after she filmed an episode of The Name of the Game with him in Las Vegas he surprised her with a Jaguar XJ6.

 As the decade came to an end, Ike & Tina Turner began performing at music festivals.
 Tina Turner's fashion evolved from formal dresses to minidresses and revealing outfits.
 She emerged as a sex symbol and was praised for her sensual performances.